lunjon/blast/docs/blast.md

   # ... other callbacks omitted ...

   # This callback, or hook, is invoked once before all requests are sent.
-  # It can be used to setup some initial state, or as blast call it: context.
+  # It can be used to setup initial state, or as blast call it: context.
   # The context is typically a map, but it can be any type you want.
   #
   # If this isn't defined blast will use an empty map as a context.